 Our bodies produce endocannabinoids, most famously anandamide (AEA) and 2-arachidonoylglycerol (2-AG), which act on these receptors to exert their effects on our health and wellbeing.

-The cannabinoids found in cannabis, known as phytocannabinoids, exert their effects by mimicking these endocannabinoids produced by our bodies.
-THC mimics AEA while CBD mimics 2-AG.
+The cannabinoids found in cannabis, known as phytocannabinoids, exert their effects in part by mimicking these endocannabinoids produced by our bodies.
+THC, for example, is thought to mimic AEA.

 The endocannabinoid system contains 2 types of receptors: cannabinoid type 1 (CB1) and type 2 (CB2) receptors.